loganhotz/VectorAutoRegressions.jl/README.md

-### notes
+### Notes
-the main branch of `LazilyInitializedFields` doesn't allow for supertypes. my commit, with SHA1 `#489be6b` allows for that. to load the right version of the `LazilyInitializedFields` package, be sure to install via
+The main branch of `LazilyInitializedFields` doesn't allow for supertypes.
+My commit, with SHA1 `#489be6b` allows for that.
+To load the right version of the `LazilyInitializedFields` package, be sure to install as in
 ```
 >>> using Pkg; Pkg.add("LazilyInitializedFields#489be6b")
 ```